Isiah Kiner-Falefa Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks ninth in MLB with a collective nine strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks ninth in the league.

-- The Angels have a 4.59 team ERA that ranks 25th among all league pitching staffs.
+- The Angels have the 25th-ranked team ERA among all MLB pitching staffs (4.57).

-- Angels pitchers combine to rank 21st in baseball in home runs surrendered (113 total, 1.2 per game).
+- Angels pitchers combine to surrender 113 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- Canning makes the start for the Angels, his 15th of the season.
-He is 6-4 with a 4.62 ERA and 71 strikeouts in 74 2/3 innings pitched.
+- Sandoval makes the start for the Angels, his 17th of the season.
+He is 4-7 with a 4.52 ERA and 70 strikeouts in 85 2/3 innings pitched.

-- The right-hander's last appearance came on Saturday, July 8 against the Los Angeles Dodgers, when he went 2 2/3 innings, surrendering four earned runs while allowing five hits.
+- His most recent appearance came on Thursday, July 6 against the San Diego Padres, when the left-hander tossed five innings, surrendering one earned run while giving up two hits.

-- The 27-year-old has amassed an ERA of 4.62, with 8.6 strikeouts per nine innings, in 14 games this season.
-Opponents have a .238 batting average against him.
+- The 26-year-old has put together a 4.52 ERA and 7.4 strikeouts per nine innings in 16 games this season, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.